 Figure 10.
 Lowest-energy structure of Cu2C with 12 atoms/cell at 1 atm.

-"mixed" structures.
-Such structures have the lowest thermodynamic potential only at the given number of atoms in the unit cell; increasing the cell size would lead to phase separation.
-In the Cu-C system, phase separation is evident already at very small system sizes (Fig. 10).
+number of atoms in the unit cell; increasing the cell size would lead to phase separation.
+In the Cu-C system, phase separation is evident already at very small system sizes (Figure 10).